hdl/containers/doc/sphinx/CollectionsAndArchitectures.rst

    See :ref:`User Guide <UserGuide>` for further details.

 .. important::
-   The table below shows the tools available in the default collection for the default architecture.
+   The table in :ref:`tools-and-images` shows the tools available in the default collection for the default architecture.
    Some tools are available in a subset of collections or for a subset of architectures only.
    Browse the registries and/or the Continuous Integration workflows for finding images available in collections other than the default.